Sertorian War: The battles of Valentia and Italica

-At the start of the campaigning season of 75 BC Pompey defeated Sertorius's legates, Perpenna and Gaius Herennius, in a battle near Valentia.
-Perpenna and Herennius made the mistake of giving battle, apparently they were under the impression they could defeat the young general in a pitched battle.
+At the start of the campaigning season of 75 BC Pompey defeated Sertorius's legates, Perperna and Gaius Herennius, in a battle near Valentia.
+Perperna and Herennius made the mistake of giving battle, apparently they were under the impression they could defeat the young general in a pitched battle.
 They fought in the narrow space which separated the river from the city walls, conditions which favoured the battle hardened veterans of their opponent.
 Herennius himself was among the 10,000 casualties.
 Valentia was taken and sacked.
 Sertorius who was campaigning against Metellus had to rush east to recover the situation and left Hirtuleius in command in Hispania Ulterior.

 Metellus promptly defeated Hirtuleius in a battle near the Roman colony of Italica.
 Hirtuleius mustered his army soon after dawn and marched on Metellus's encampment.
 Metellus also mustered his troops, but kept them behind his entrenchments until noon.
 It was extremely hot and Hirtuleius' troops were soon sweltering while Metellus' legionaries remained relatively fresh.
 Since his enemy remained drawn up in front of his camp for hours, Metellus had plenty of time to study their dispositions and make his own plans accordingly.
 He had observed that Hirtuleius had posted his strongest units in the centre of his battle line.
 When the battle finally commenced Metellus held back his own centre and concentrated on winning on the flanks.
 After defeating his opponents flanks he enveloped Hirtuleius centre.
 Hirtuleius lost 20,000 men at Italica and, chastened, he fled north to join his commander Sertorius who was squaring off against Pompey.
 Metellus followed wanting to make the most of his victory by trapping Sertorius between Pompey and himself.

 The battles of Sucro and Saguntum

 Upon hearing of Hirtuleius's defeat and the loss of his army at Italica, Sertorius decided he had to defeat Pompey before Metellus arrived from the west.
 Pompey, for whatever reason, decided to comply and both men drew up their armies for battle.
-They fought a pitched battle at the River Sucro; and although Sertorius defeated the left wing of Pompey's army (even forcing Pompey himself to flee the battlefield) his other wing was defeated by Pompey's legate Afranius, so the end result was a draw.
+They fought a pitched battle at the River Sucro; and although Sertorius defeated the left wing of Pompey's army (even forcing Pompey himself to flee the battlefield after his failed attempt to raise morale among his crumbling wing) his other wing was defeated by Pompey's legate Afranius, so the end result was a draw.
 When word came of Metellus's imminent arrival, Sertorius marched inland with Pompey and Metellus in pursuit.
 At a town called Saguntum (probably not the city of Saguntum but a town with a similar name – see the discussion about its location in the Battle of Saguntum main article) Sertorius' own forces, fed up with Sertorius' guerrilla tactics, forced Sertorius into battle.
 The battle ended inconclusive, but Sertorius suffered severe losses and was forced to withdraw further inland.